-The MGZ - Medical Genetics Center provides exome sequencing as an addition to our phenotype-driven panel diagnostics.
+The MGZ provides exome sequencing in addition to its phenotype-driven panel diagnostics.
 In cases where a phenotype-based gene panel and other molecular genetic testing have not resulted in a diagnosis, exome sequencing aims to end the diagnostic odyssey for many individuals with rare genetic disorders, ultimately yielding a higher chance of finding the cause of a heritable disease compared to panel sequence apporaches.

 Exome analysis is recommended in cases of suspected hereditary diseases which cannot be clearly assigned to a genetic syndrome or even narrowed down to potential mutations based on clinical features.
 Exome sequencing has been demonstrated to be successful as a first-line testing strategy for conditions with a high degree of heterogeneity.

 Analysis of the clinical exome involving the healthy parents of an affected patient (trio analysis) can, in particular, also be a good possibility to uncover a suspected de-novo mutation.

 The MGZ offers the Clinical Exome and Whole Exome to supplement its extensive catalog of phenotype-based gene panels.

 The Clinical Exome, which focuses on identifying disease-causing DNA variants within the 2% of the human genome, is a more straightforward analysis in routine clinical genetic testing and currently includes simultaneous next-generation sequencing (NGS) analysis of 3,963 disease-relevant genes with an associated phenotype in OMIM1 and Orphanet2 which at the same time are known in RefSeq3 and UCSC4 (except mtDNA).